iwolfking/awesome-vh/README.md

 [Just Enough VH](https://www.curseforge.com/minecraft/mc-mods/just-enough-vh) - Adds config-driven JEI integration to many of the workstations and items that are missing them.
 (U15+, Author: attackeight, Side: Client) 🐺

+[Vault Hunters Item Sorting](https://www.curseforge.com/minecraft/mc-mods/vault-hunters-item-sorting) - Sorts your gear, jewels and other items by their rarity and other attributes in vanilla and modded inventories 🐺

+[Highlight Map Markers](https://www.curseforge.com/minecraft/mc-mods/highlight-map-markers) - This mod adds a highlight to map markers similar to how hunters sense works making it easier to find a marked location.
+Requires Vault Hunters to function.
+(U19+, Author: TheLoreAxe) 🐺

 ## Content